An efficient spectral method for the dynamic behavior of truss structures: Results

-Fig. \ref{Fig:squarediv}A shows the results of this process and highlights two critical aspects: 1) the natural frequencies of the network Laplacian (and equivalently the reverberation matrix) are invariant to these divisions and 2) the natural frequencies of both mass matrix methods steadily converge to those of the network Laplacian as the structure becomes more finely divided.
-The first of these is a consequence of our aforementioned treatment of the mass distribution of each rod without approximation.
-Dividing the rods and adding new joints does not affect how any waves traverse the structure in our model.
-The second explicitly shows how our model acts as a continuum limit of the mass matrix method.
+Fig. \ref{fig:truss-spring} (B) shows the results of this process.
+The network Laplacian (and, equivalently, the reverberation matrix) has a unique representation for a given network and does not involve rod subdivisions.
+Hence the results from these methods are represented as horizontal lines.
+Note that the natural frequencies of both lumped mass matrix and consistent mass matrix methods steadily converge to those of the network Laplacian as the structure becomes more finely divided.
+This explicitly shows how our model acts as a continuum limit of the mass matrix method.
 The network Laplacian produces natural frequencies equivalent to the mass matrices in the limit of infinite subdivision of the system elements.
-In the particular case considered here in which all rods are made of identical material and have identical cross sections, the network Laplacian and reverberation matrix also find a natrual mode at $\omega=\pi c/L$ that the mass matrices do not.
-This is due to this particular value of $\omega$ being a resonant frequency of each rod except for the cross bar, thus requiring the more careful handling explored in Sec. \ref{sec:SRR}.
+In the particular case considered here in which all rods are made of identical material and have identical cross sections, the network Laplacian and reverberation matrix also find a natural mode at $\omega=\pi c/L$ that the mass matrices do not.
+This is due to this particular value of $\omega$ being a resonant frequency of each rod except for the cross bar, thus requiring the more careful handling explored in the supplementary information Sec.
+S1.

-We also compare the overall computation times required to obtain the spectra plotted in Fig. \ref{Fig:squarediv}A as performed on an AMD Ryzen 5 1500x processor with Numpy's linear algebra package used to calculate the determinants.
-Fig. \ref{Fig:squarediv}B shows how these computation times increase for the mass matrix methods as the system becomes more finely divided.
-As mentioned previously, the natural frequencies and modes determined by the network Laplacian and reverberation matrix are invariant to such divisions, so only the computation time of the divisionless case was measured.
-We see from this data that the smaller network Laplacian is indeed more computationally efficient than the larger reverberation matrix and that both are substantially more efficient than either mass matrix method when the system rods are subdivided into more than 3 pieces.
+We also compare the overall computation times required to obtain the spectra plotted in Fig. \ref{fig:truss-spring} (C) as performed on an AMD Ryzen 5 1500x processor with Numpy's linear algebra package used to calculate the determinants.
+Fig. \ref{fig:truss-spring} (C) shows how these computation times increase for the mass matrix methods as the system becomes more finely divided.
+As mentioned previously, the natural frequencies and modes determined by the network Laplacian and reverberation matrix are invariant to such divisions.
+We see from this data that the network Laplacian is indeed more computationally efficient than the reverberation matrix method that involves larger matrices and that both are substantially more efficient than either mass matrix method when the system rods are subdivided into more than 3 divisions.\\